onnx/working-groups/safety-related-profile/meetings/numerical_issues/slides-06-11.md

 - Approximated replication
   >- [...] the ML Model description should contain sufficient details on the ML Model semantics ___to approximate this semantic___ in the implemented ML Model with a specified tolerance.
 For example, an approximation metric may be expressed for a given dataset by __the maximal gap between the trained ML Model outputs and the implemented ML Model outputs___.
 The corresponding approximation replication requirement may be that this maximal gap should not exceed a given value epsilon.

 ---

-# Needs / Industrial
-- Reproducibility
-    -
-- Preservation of properties: __if a property holds on a given "source" model, the SONNX model must preserve the property in the sense that an implementation that follows strictly the specification will satisfy the property...
-  - If verificaton activities are done on implement #1

----
 # Requirements (illustration)